 - Each criminal background check is customized according to your needs

-- We provide customized reports: the criminal background checks which we provide are customized according to your needs.
+- We provide customized reports: the criminal online background checks which we provide are customized according to your needs.

-- Background checks are FCRA compliant
+- Background checks for employment are FCRA compliant

 - We are PBSA Accredited: This means that we conduct background checks according to the highest industry standards